 Gender pay gap

-This report is for 2020-2021.
-You can can download reports going back to 2016–2017 from this page.
+You can download reports going back to 2016–2017 from this page.

 Addressing our gender pay gap

 We recognise that we should not have a gender pay gap and we are committed to exploring, analysing and tackling the many factors that cause it.

 Since our last report – alongside a range of changes as part of our wider work to promote equality, diversity and inclusion – we have: